agilebits/onepassword-app-extension/README.md

 											  // Add as many string fields as you please.
 											  }
 									  };

-	// Password generation options are optional, but are very handy in case you have strict rules about password lengths NSDictionary *passwordGenerationOptions = @{
+	// The password generation options are optional, but are very handy in case you have strict rules about password lengths, symbols and digits.
-												AppExtensionGeneratedPasswordMinLengthKey: @(6), // The minimum value can be 4 or more
-												AppExtensionGeneratedPasswordMaxLengthKey: @(50) // The maximum value can be 50 or less };
+	NSDictionary *passwordGenerationOptions = @{
+												AppExtensionGeneratedPasswordMinLengthKey: @(8),
+												AppExtensionGeneratedPasswordMaxLengthKey: @(30),
+												AppExtensionGeneratedPasswordUseDigitsKey: @(YES),
+												AppExtensionGeneratedPasswordUseSymbolsKey: @(YES),
+												AppExtensionGeneratedPasswordBlacklistedSymbolsKey: @[@"&", @"*", @"@"]
+												};

 	[[OnePasswordExtension sharedExtension] storeLoginForURLString:@"https://www.acme.com" loginDetails:newLoginDetails passwordGenerationOptions:passwordGenerationOptions forViewController:self sender:sender completion:^(NSDictionary *loginDictionary, NSError *error) {

 		if (loginDictionary.count == 0) {